markanderstam/sye-tools/README.md

 Documentation on the `sye aws` command can be found in [sye-aws/README.md](sye-aws/README.md).

+Documentation on the `sye azure` command can be found in [sye-azure/README.md](sye-azure/README.md).

 Documentation on the `sye cluster` command can be found in [sye-cluster/README.md](sye-cluster/README.md).

 Documentation on the `sye registry` command can be found in [sye-registry/README.md](sye-registry/README.md).